angularjs-nvd3-directives/angularjs-nvd3-directives/README.md

 ### 2. Create basic [Angular.js](http://angularjs.org/) application

 Create a html page and start with the following code.
-For [d3.js](http://www.d3js.org) it is important the the page include ```<meta charset="utf-8">```, otherwise you will get error messages about special characters.
+For [d3.js](http://www.d3js.org) it is important that the page include ```<meta charset="utf-8">```, otherwise you will get error messages about special characters.

 ```html
 <!DOCTYPE html>